ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 Subarrays receive a scan configuration via an ASCII encoded JSON string.
-The scan configuration is validated for completeness, then the subarray device will configure subordinate devices with the relevant parameters, including VCC, FSP and FSP function mode subarray devices.
+The scan configuration is validated for completeness, then the subarray device will configure subordinate devices with the relevant parameters, including VCC, FSP, and FSP function mode subarray devices.

 FSPs are assigned to subarrays during scan configuration, and may belong to any